alsanch/azurearcservers/README.md

     - **Scope:** scope at which the Azure Policies and the Automation Account managed identity are assigned.
 Allowed values: "subscription", "resourcegroup"
     - **SecurityCollectionTier:** SecurityEvent logging level.
 Allowed values: "All", "Recommended", "Minimal", "None"
 2. **Run DeployAzureArcMVP.ps1**
+3. The Log Analytics Agent will be deployed in your Azure Arc Servers through the assigned Azure Policies.

 **Note**: you can enable/disable what's deployed in this framework by using the deployment variables within DeployAzureArcMVP.ps1.